 All students must complete one of the following (3 credits each):

 After the successful completion of 12 ENV credits, students are required to meet with their adviser to discuss the student’s remaining academic path.
 Once the research track is chosen, a student may not switch from this track to the non-research track.

 Upon the successful completion of 12 ENV credits, ENV faculty will invite a limited number of exceptional students to complete a comprehensive thesis project.
-If the student accepts, they are responsible for securing a thesis advisor and committee.
+If the student accepts, they are responsible for securing a thesis adviser and committee.
 Thesis students must complete 6 elective credits, as well as ENV 515 and ENV 580 Thesis (6 credits), for a program total of 33 credits

 Independent Project Option:

 Students choosing to complete an independent project must complete ENV 515 and ENV 579 Project (3 credits), and 9 elective credits for a program total of 33 credits.
 Of the 9 elective credits, 3 must be designated as lab or field credits (ENV 522-528 and ENV 565).